 Meeting regulations with Wilma

-In the US, an organization that applies for a nuclear reactor license must comply with regulations set by the Nuclear Regulatory Commission (NRC).
+In the US, an organisation that applies for a nuclear reactor licence must comply with regulations set by the Nuclear Regulatory Commission (NRC).
 Matt said: “Our technical specifications state that we must monitor tritium in the low levels, and we are doing that successfully with Wilma.”

 Testing Wilma to our exact conditions

-We understand that measurement conditions for Wilma might vary between organizations, so LabLogic product specialists are happy to organize a demonstration at your convenience.
+We understand that measurement conditions for Wilma might vary between organisations, so LabLogic product specialists are happy to organise a demonstration at your convenience.